-Select one or more countries and years and generate tables for all five Indices of Social Development and the underlying indicators.
+Select one or more countries and years and generate tables for all six Indices of Social Development and the underlying indicators.

 Intergroup cohesion refers to relations of cooperation and respect between identity groups in a society.
 Where this cooperation breaks down, there is the potential for conflictual acts such as ethnically or religiously motivated killing, targeted assassination and kidnapping, acts of terror such as public bombings or shootings, or riots involving grievous bodily harm to citizens, with concomitant effects upon growth and development.

 How different groups based on identity live together has continued to be one of societies’ main questions.
 All countries are marked by diversity, and in many cases there are socio-economic inequalities between groups based on identity rather than economic differences.
 While most of the time most groups live in harmonious relationships, distrust and hostility can exist, or emerge, often as a result of political mobilisation.

 Social cohesion and conflict operate below the level of formal state institutions - albeit in implicit relationship to long-term political objectives and grievances - and can involve a diverse range of actors such as organised criminal groups, international terrorist networks, and ethnic or religious supremacist movements, as well as a diverse range of targets, including judges, public intellectuals, and ordinary citizens.